littlebizzy/slickstack/readme.md

 ## Defined Constants

-The included [Must Use plugins](http://mirrors.slickstack.io/mu-plugins/) that SlickStack [ss] bundles as part of a so-called `wplite` boilerplate support the following defined constants (add these to the Custom Functions file under `/wp-content/functions.php` and customize as desired):
+The included Must Use plugins that SlickStack [ss] bundles as part of the `wplite` boilerplate support the following defined constants.
+Some of them are hard-coded in the `wp-config.php` file in order to optimize performance, however they can otherwise be customized using the Custom Functions file at `/wp-content/functions.php` ... please note that some of these are "planned" and not yet functional, we are hurrying to update the documentation accordingly.

     /* Plugin Meta */
     define('AUTOMATIC_UPDATE_PLUGINS', false); // default = false (only supported by LittleBizzy plugins)